Fish Oil Benefits: Based On Science

 How is Fish Oil Beneficial?

-Despite the side effects, many of us need those omega-3s, and fish oil has them.
-Fish oil is a supplement that has been researched extensively, and science supports that fish oil can provide the following benefits:*
+Despite the effects of fish oil, many of us need those omega-3s — specifically EPA.
+EPA has been has been researched extensively, and science supports that it can provide the following benefits:*

-- Fish oil supports heart health.
-Research shows that consumption of omega-3 fatty acids is beneficial for supporting healthy cardiovascular function.
-Additionally, consuming fish oil helps support healthy blood pressure levels and can help maintain healthy body weight, both of which are essential for good heart health.
+• EPA supports heart health.
+Research shows that consumption of omega-3 fatty acid supplements is beneficial for supporting healthy cardiovascular function.
+Additionally, pure EPA helps support healthy blood pressure levels and can help maintain healthy body weight, both of which are essential for good heart health.

-- Fish oil promotes good metabolic health.
+• Pure EPA promotes good metabolic health.
 Getting older and slowing metabolism go hand in hand, which can make extra pounds difficult to lose.
 Of much higher concern, however, is a condition associated with unbalanced metabolism, called metabolic syndrome.
-Metabolic syndrome is characterized by a myriad of symptoms like high blood pressure, obesity, insulin resistance, and high cholesterol numbers.
-Fish oil helps support your metabolism, which allows it to better balance and function correctly.
+Metabolic syndrome is characterized by a myriad of symptoms like high blood pressure, obesity, insulin resistance, and high cholesterol and high triglycerides.
+EPA helps support your metabolism, which allows it to better balance and function correctly.

 What Other Options Are Available Besides Fish Oil?

-Thankfully, a growing body of science now supports a powder-based, taste-free, and vegan-friendly complementary essential fatty acid called C15:0 (aka fatty15) which works in our bodies much like fish oil does...and, in some ways, better.*
+Thankfully, a growing body of science now supports a powder-based, taste-free, and vegan-friendly essential fatty acid called C15:0 (aka fatty15) which works in our bodies much like EPA does...and, in some ways, better.*

 What is C15:0?